Updated March 2026

 Healthcare IT procurement is among the most risk-sensitive buying processes in enterprise technology.
 Health system CIOs and CMIOs are evaluating vendor commitments against patient safety obligations, regulatory compliance requirements, and the catastrophic consequences of a cyberattack or system failure in a clinical setting.
 The healthcare data breaches of the past five years — including the Change Healthcare attack of 2024, which disrupted claims processing for much of the US healthcare system — have made cybersecurity credibility a non-negotiable element of every health IT vendor evaluation.
 Healthcare IT executives who publish substantive, technically specific analysis of healthcare cybersecurity architecture in Healthcare IT News — who can articulate the real HIPAA Security Rule requirements for covered entities and business associates, or explain how zero trust network architecture applies to clinical environment constraints — are building the security credibility that health system buyers need to justify their procurement decisions internally.

 The FHIR R4 interoperability mandate is active, and its implementation is generating a chasm between health systems and vendors who have genuinely executed on FHIR-based data exchange and those who claim compliance while delivering limited real-world functionality.
 Health system CIOs and clinical informatics leaders are actively trying to distinguish vendors with real interoperability capability from those whose FHIR compliance is limited to a basic SMART on FHIR authorization layer without meaningful clinical data portability.
 Healthcare IT executives who publish specific, technically grounded analysis of FHIR implementation complexity — the difference between read-only patient data access and full bidirectional clinical data exchange, the data quality and normalization challenges that FHIR alone does not solve, or the governance frameworks required for responsible patient data sharing at scale — are performing the buyer education that positions their company as the sophisticated interoperability operator that health system IT teams are trying to find.
-The Edelman-LinkedIn 2025 study found 91% of decision-makers say thought leadership reveals needs they had not previously recognized, which in healthcare IT means the health system CMIO who reads your analysis of FHIR implementation quality discovers why their current vendor's interoperability claims are not delivering clinical value.
+The Edelman-LinkedIn 2025 study found 91% of hidden decision-makers value thought leadership that helps them uncover needs they had not previously recognized, which in healthcare IT means the health system CMIO who reads your analysis of FHIR implementation quality discovers why their current vendor's interoperability claims are not delivering clinical value.

 Health System CIO and CMIO Pipeline Development